-We’ve got 50 online business ideas to get you started!
+In this article, we’ve got more than 50 online business ideas to get you started!
+Let's get rolling.

 Even if you have little-to-no experience, it doesn't take much to be an online/virtual assistant.
 Ashlee Anderson's article does a great job of giving the rundown of what it takes to be a virtual assistant, even if you have no experience whatsoever!

-The rates for freelance marketers/managers generally falls in line with the cost of building a website and depending on how big or small the site is, the amount you earn can vary.
+The rates for freelance marketers/managers generally fall in line with the cost of building a website and depending on how big or small the site is, the amount you earn can vary.

 Based on our research from sites such as Upwork, the average rate for a freelance social media manager/marketer is about $25.25 per hour with the highest amount being $150 per hour and the lowest being $4 per month.
 The better you are, the higher your fee can be on these freelance platforms.